-Upon completion of the cruise, a post-cruise meeting will normally be held at 10:15 (unless prior alternate arrangements are made) and attended by the ship's officers, the Chief Scientist and members of the scientific party, the Vessel Coordinator and the Port Captain to review the cruise.
-Concerns regarding safety, efficiency, and suggestions for improvements for future cruises should be discussed.
-Minutes of the post-cruise meeting will be distributed to all participants with email to the CO.MOC.Atlantic@noaa.gov and ChiefOps.MOA@noaa.gov
+Upon completion of the project, a post-project meeting will normally be held at 10:15 (unless prior alternate arrangements are made) and attended by the ship's officers, the Chief Scientist and members of the scientific party, the Vessel Coordinator and the Port Captain to review the project.
+Concerns regarding safety, efficiency, and suggestions for improvements for future projects should be discussed.
+Minutes of the post-project meeting will be distributed to all participants with email to the CO.MOC.Atlantic@noaa.gov and ChiefOps.MOA@noaa.gov